-If you are injured but you can run comfortably, it is best to book in for the Full MOT (60 + 30 minutes).
+If you are injured but you can run comfortably, it is best to book in for the Runners MOT (90 minutes).
 This will give us time to fully assess the injury, the underlying problems and your running style, and to get treatment and rehabilitation under way.

-If you do not have an injury, and simply want to reduce your chances of getting injured, book in for a Major Service (60 minutes).
-This will give us time to look at your running style and any underlying weaknesses, stiff/ tight areas and movement control issues, then get you started with exercises to address any problems.
+If you do not have an injury, and simply want to reduce your chances of getting injured, book in for the Runners MOT (90 minutes).
+This will give us time to look at your running style and to identify any underlying weaknesses, stiff/ tight areas and movement control issues that could cause problems in the future.
+We will then get you started with exercises to address any potential problem areas.